- Search The Registry

 Samuel M. Nabrit

 *Samuel Nabrit was born on this date in 1905.
 He was a Black biologist, educator, and activist.

 Between 1956 and 1962, Nabrit served on President Dwight D. Eisenhower’s National Science Board.
-He was appointed by President John F. Kennedy to be the United States Ambassador to Niger.
+President John F. Kennedy appointed him to be the United States Ambassador to Niger.
 In 1966, President Lyndon B. Johnson appointed Dr. Nabrit to the United States Atomic Energy Commission.
-One year later, Dr. Nabrit founded the Southern Fellowship Fund in an effort to assist African American students pursuing doctoral degrees.
-He directed the program (later known as the National Fellowship Fund of the Council of Southern Universities) well into his later years of life.
+One year later, Dr. Nabrit founded the Southern Fellowship Fund to assist African American students pursuing doctoral degrees.
+He directed the program (later known as the National Fellowship Fund of the Council of Southern Universities) well into his later years.

 In 1967, Nabrit was elected to the Board of Trustees at Brown University.
 Along with the Nabrit Fellowship established at Brown University in 1985, the Nabrit Black Graduate Student Association at Brown University is named in his honor.
 From 1967 to 1981, Nabrit was chairman of the Atlanta-based Southern Fellowship Fund, which gave $4 million in grants to minority faculty to help them gain advanced degrees.
-In 1999, the university honored Nabrit with the hanging of a portrait alongside Brown’s most distinguished faculty.
+In 1999, the university honored Nabrit with hanging a portrait alongside Brown’s most distinguished faculty.

 Samuel Nabrit died on December 30, 2003, at Atlanta Medical Center.
 He was 98.